Social and health value of community transport in Norfolk

 Finish date: June 2012

 In an attempt to better understand the potential value of investing in Community Transport (CT) from a health and wellbeing perspective, Norfolk County Council (NCC) tendered in the summer of 2011 for research looking specifically at such benefits.
-In response, a team from Centre for Transport and Society and the Faculty of Health and Life Sciences at UWE Bristol has been commissioned to undertake a 'return on investment' exercise using proven tools and methods from the social investment appraisal discipline, in a project drawing on expertise from both transport and health perspectives.
+In response, a team from Centre for Transport and Society and the Faculty of Health and Life Sciences (now known as the College of Health, Science and Society) at UWE Bristol has been commissioned to undertake a 'return on investment' exercise using proven tools and methods from the social investment appraisal discipline, in a project drawing on expertise from both transport and health perspectives.

 The UWE Bristol team is deploying a a range of data collection approaches, including interviews, questionnaires and focus groups.
 It is engaging with examples of both the smaller parish-based community car schemes, as well as larger operators in the county in the data collection exercises.